rohanurkude28/BigDataTechStackConcepts/Scala.md

 def do10xTry(attempt: Try[Int]): Try[Int] = attempt.map(_ * 10)
 ```

+- Unwrap (fetch) the value from the context.
+- Apply the function to the value.
+- Re-wrap the resultant into the context.

-- In case we want to add one more type for map , we would have to duplicate the code above, which is against DRY principle.Here Functors comes for our rescue.
+- In case we want to add one more type for map , we would have to duplicate the code above, which is against DRY
+  principle.Here Functors comes for our rescue.
 - Functors embody the concept of “mappable” data structures.
-- We use Functors to generalize our APIs, so that we don’t have to write the same transformations on different data structures.
+- We use Functors to generalize our APIs, so that we don’t have to write the same transformations on different data
+  structures.

 ```scala
 trait Functor[C[_]] {